lauracabtay/django-pokemon-crawler/README.md

   - To maintain data integrity and consistency, a Pokemon update is processed as a transaction, i.e. all the related data for a Pokemon is updated atomically: either all the changes are committed, or they are rolled back to prevent partially accurate data from being displayed.

-- I created my endpoints to fetch Pokemon data using the Django REST Framework and and its Serializers, as they have the advantage of converting query sets to Python datatypes (e.g. a dictionary) that can be rendered into `JSON`.
+- I created my endpoints to fetch Pokemon data using the Django REST Framework and its Serializers, as they have the advantage of converting query sets to Python datatypes (e.g. a dictionary) that can be rendered into `JSON`.

 - I also implemented a scheduler running with Celery.
 This allows the `update_pokemon_data` task to run asynchronously, by having a Celery worker executing it in the background.
 It schedules the `update_pokemon_task` to run daily at 12.00AM (this requires the scheduler container to run).